Cachexia: Hormonal

 Hormones are signaling molecules used to regulate bodily behavior and are believed to play a role in cachexia as well.

 Glucocorticoids are produced as part of the body's natural response to stress.
 They are also known to play a role in muscle breakdown.
 Furthermore, people with long-term illness such as cancer are frequently treated with glucocorticoids, making cachexia more likely in these individuals.

 Some tumors produce a molecule called parathyroid-related peptide (PTHrP).
 It increases metabolism by stimulating energy production in the mitochondria of fat cells.

 Leptin is a hormone known to decrease appetite.
 People with cachexia often have high leptin levels, making them feel less hungry.

 The hypothalamus, the brain's appetite control center, is also affected in cachexia.
 Given the hypothalamic function in controlling appetite, it is believed to play a role in cachexia.
-The appetite-controlling center of the hypothalamus is controlled by neuropeptide Y (NPY) and agouti gene-related protein (AgRP) that increase appetite, as well as proopiomelanocortin (POMC) and cocaine and amphetamine-regulated transcrip (CART) that decrease appetite.
+The appetite-controlling center of the hypothalamus is controlled by neuropeptide Y (NPY) and agouti gene-related protein (AgRP) that increase appetite, as well as proopiomelanocortin (POMC) and cocaine- and amphetamine-regulated transcript (CART) that decrease appetite.
 Inflammation may disrupt these appetite signals, causing reduced hunger and leading to further weight and muscle loss.
 However, scientists are still studying exactly how this process works.